chef/chef-web-docs/chef_master/source/upgrade_analytics.rst

 =====================================================
-Upgrade to |chef analytics_title| 1.3.0
+Upgrading |chef analytics_title|
 =====================================================

-Note that the upgrade process has changed for 1.3.0.
+Note that the upgrade process has changed for 1.3.x.
 Please carefully read the following before upgrading analytics.
+Some steps are marked as 1.2.x -> 1.3.x.
+Only run those steps in that case (say 1.2.1 -> 1.3.0, but not 1.3.0 to 1.3.1).

 Prerequisites
 =====================================================